Fundação de Amparo à Pesquisa do Estado de São Paulo

 APS-1 patients have mutante Aire

 As Passos explained, autoimmune disease is triggered by autoantibodies (antibodies directed against the organism) or by autoaggressive T lymphocytes.
-These cells, which originate in thymocytes, are "educated" in the thymus (a gland located just behind the sternum in the middle of the chest) not to attack elements of their own body.
+These cells, which originate in thymocytes, are "educated" in the thymus (a gland located just behind the sternum in the middle of the chest) not to attack elements of their own organism.